Unit testing Basics [Jeff Wilcox]

 I followed the main steps listed by Jeff Wilcox, however, I made a few alterations that would probably make him cringe ;)

-1. In each test cs file, I store an instance of the class I'm testing so that the state can be saved.
+- In each test cs file, I store an instance of the class I'm testing so that the state can be saved.

-2. In the PreparePage() function for each TestClass I check if that instance has been initialized.
+- In the PreparePage() function for each TestClass I check if that instance has been initialized.
 If it has, I do nothing, else I set it up.
 Since PreparePage is called before each TestMethod I want to make sure that my instance remains with the state of it's previous test.

-4. I have made all my Test Classes partial, and have created a seperate file "TestSetup.cs" that acts as a central location for me to decide which scipts I want to run and when.
+[DoThis]", "ab_[ThenThis] ".
+Since the tests appear to be ran in alphabetical order I want to keep a very scrict execution order so that my state should be known after every test. - I have made all my Test Classes partial, and have created a seperate file "TestSetup.cs" that acts as a central location for me to decide which scipts I want to run and when.
 Making the class partial allows me to stick the [TestClass] assmbly directive in another file, which means I can comment out scripts as I see fit.

 GraphicCanvas_test.cs

-public partial class GraphicCanvas_test : SilverlightTest
+public partial class GraphicCanvas_test : SilverlightTest}

 {